vm10k/veAERO-OPTIMIZER/README.md

 # veAERO Yield Optimizer (Self-Hosted Dashboard)
-**Consider it aerodrome at home. // the voting page section but runs locally with many other features**
+**Consider it aerodrome at home. // the voting page section but running locally with many other features**
 <img width="1036" height="256" alt="veAERO Dashboard Interface" src="https://github.com/user-attachments/assets/48ba8a69-d58e-404c-ae7f-66e425e95d81" />

 **veAERO Optimizer** is a local, open-source automation tool designed for **Aerodrome Finance** on the Base network.
 It manages your `veAERO` NFTs to maximize weekly voting yield through intelligent APR analysis, auto-voting strategies, and rewards compounding.